awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your instances\.
 You can use the stop or terminate actions to help you save money when you no longer need an instance to be running\.
 You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs\.

-Every alarm action you create uses alarm action ARNs\.
-One set of ARNs is more secure because it requires you to have the EC2ActionsAccess IAM role in your account\.
-This IAM role enables you to perform stop, terminate, or reboot actions—previously you could not execute an action if you were using an IAM role\.
-Existing alarms that use the previous alarm action ARNs do not require this IAM role; however, it is recommended that you change the ARN and add the role when you edit an existing alarm that uses these ARNs\.

-The `EC2ActionsAccess` role enables AWS to perform alarm actions on your behalf\.
-When you create an alarm action for the first time using the Amazon EC2 or Amazon CloudWatch consoles, AWS automatically creates this role for you\.
+The `AWSServiceRoleForCloudWatchEvents` service\-linked role enables AWS to perform alarm actions on your behalf\.
+The first time you create an alarm in the AWS Management Console, the IAM CLI, or the IAM API, CloudWatch creates the service\-linked role for you\.

 There are a number of scenarios in which you might want to automatically stop or terminate your instance\.
 For example, you might have instances dedicated to batch payroll processing jobs or scientific computing tasks that run for a period of time and then complete their work\.
 Rather than letting those instances sit idle \(and accrue charges\), you can stop or terminate them, which can help you to save money\.
 The main difference between using the stop and the terminate alarm actions is that you can easily restart a stopped instance if you need to run it again later, and you can keep the same instance ID and root volume\.
 However, you cannot restart a terminated instance\.
 Instead, you must launch a new instance\.